Books Celebrating Black Americans

 Reading is an effective way to open discussions with your children about the world around them.
 Books can act as a window into other cultures and a mirror for our own experiences.
 Kids who see their own experiences reflected in books gain self-confidence, and reading about experiences different from their own helps kids develop curiosity and empathy.

 At United Through Reading we celebrate the diverse world we live in through our quarterly book gives and Storytime Starter Kit.
 We consciously choose books that celebrate Americans of all ethnicities.

 These open up conversations between parents and children about issues of equity, diversity and inclusion, and can open the door for difficult conversations.

 We have compiled a list of books celebrating Black Americans from our recent book gives.
-We hope these help you pick the next book for your UTR recordings; you can order your next book from our book order form today.
+We hope these help you pick the next book for your UTR recordings; you can order your next book from our book order form or through the App today.

 Escape North!: The Story of Harriet Tubman (Step Into Reading, Level 4) by Monica Kulling

 This book is ideal for elementary school kids, the easy to read book follows Harriet Tubman’s life from being born a slave to her freedom and leading others to freedom as a conductor on the Underground Railroad.
 She later worked as a suffragette and spy during the Civil War.